 - Reach full compliance with SG4, TG20, and BS EN12811-1 regulations

 After they successfully pass tests, they get a Scaffolder card.
 In other words, now, they can construct and dismantle the access structures as an equally qualified team member.

 The CISRS Advanced training

 With 12-month on-site Part 2 experience, our scaffolders take a 10-day CISRS Advanced course.
 The course provides the highest proficiency in tube and fitting scaffolding.
 In addition to knowledge and experience the previous training provides, here, they get the knowledge about:

-- Erection of temporary roofing, cantilever, and other complex tubular scaffolds
+- Construction of temporary roofing, cantilever, and other complex tubular scaffolds

 - Undertaking full risk assessment and method statements